-Stanley Kubrick’s film version of Stephen Kings The Shining has long been debated due to its divergence from the source material.
-Playing with the key horror themes of Kings novel, while stripping back many of the novels supernatural elements.
-Creating an uncomfortable enigma for the audience in the interface between the psychological and supernatural events of The Overlook Hotel.
-Kubrick wrapping the Kings supernatural terror with human horror, resulting in a masterpiece that sears itself into your consciousness.
+Stanley Kubrick’s film version of Stephen King’s The Shining has long been debated due to its divergence from the source material.
+Playing with the key horror themes of King’s novel, while stripping back many of the novels supernatural elements.
+In turn creating an uncomfortable enigma for its audience as psychological horror weaves itself into the supernatural terror of The Overlook Hotel.
+However, Kubrick also wraps King’s story with a far more human horror.
+One that will forever be debated in construct and delivery.
+While equally resulting in a masterpiece of film.

-While Jack sees his family unit as an inconvenience to the life he thought he would have.
-His career as a teacher in taters due to his alcoholism and anger, behaviours that have led to him to ‘accidentally’ injure his son Danny in the past.
+Now let’s look at Jack.
+A man who views his family unit as an inconvenience to the life he thought he would have.
+His career as a teacher in taters due to his alcoholism and anger, behaviours that have led to him, on at least one occasion, to ‘accidentally’ injure his son Danny.

 For Jack the Overlook Hotel is an escape from his home life, but the isolation only magnifies his failings, while his addictions haunt and taunt him.
-The hotel that should have provided healing, acting as a conduit for all his negative thoughts.
+The very hotel that should have provided healing instead acting as a conduit for all his negative thoughts.

-While there are also supernatural references within Kubrick’s vision of Kings work, his film plays more to the true horror of families where abuse and control are a part of daily reality.
-Kubrick reflecting the ultimate family breakdown, a horror of unchallenged addictions, domestic violence and enlightenment, striking at the heart and inner fears of the viewer.
+While there are also supernatural references within Kubrick’s vision of King’s work, his film plays more to the true horror of families where abuse and control are a part of daily reality.
+Reflecting family breakdown and the horror of unchallenged addictions and domestic violence.
+While striking at the heart and inner fears of the viewer.
 Far worse than ghosts and poltergeists, The Shining holds a mirror to the real horrors that exist in families behind closed doors.

 Michael Haneke is well known for his ability to play with psychological terror, while exploring wider society and the its fears and apprehensions.
-With his 1992 film ‘Benny’s video’ Haneke took aim at a youth culture obsessed with violence on film.
-Exploring the gaps between reality and fiction in the actions of young man who lives through a lens.
-His own horrendous journey a mere reflection of the video culture he has absorbed.
+For example, with his 1992 film ‘Benny’s video’ Haneke took aim at a youth culture obsessed with violence on film.
+While exploring the gaps between reality and fiction in the actions of boy who lives his life through video.
+His horrendous actions a mere reflection of the video culture he has absorbed.

-With the original 1997 Funny Games and its subsequent remake in 2007, Haneke took aim at the safety and security of the middle class family.
+With both his original 1997 Funny Games and its subsequent remake in 2007.
+Haneke took aim at the safety and security of the middle class family.
 Once again taking audiences to the very extremes of human psychology and fear.
-Providing a home-invasion thriller where the horror comes from the threat of bloodshed and cruelty of the two young men at its centre.
-Both young men using the camera to address the audience directly, ensuring the audience are spectators to the horror that ensues.
-The sadistic games the boys play with their captive family becoming more and more threatening.
-Haneke ensuring his audience is as much to blame for feeding the outcomes of the film as the perpetrators at its centre.
+While providing us with a home-invasion thriller where the true horror comes from our own role as viewers.
+As we passively watch the ensuing bloodshed and cruelty of young male perpetrators, while doing nothing to stop it.
+Both young men using the camera to address the audience directly, ensuring the audience are spectators.
+While the sadistic games they play become more and more threatening.

-In 1968 George A. Romero introduced the world to a horror film that changed the landscape of zombie pictures.
+In 1968 George A. Romero introduced the world to a horror film that would change the landscape of the zombie picture.
 Romeo’s black and white film, notable for its political references to The Vietnam War challenged pre-conceptions of horror.
 From introducing a black male hero to focussing on human psychology rather than the undead at the films heart.

 Splatter horror that would later become a staple of Zombie films is in short supply in Romero’s vision.
 Replaced by a tense exploration humans facing crisis.
 The classic tension of the family home invasion replaced by a group of strangers who quarrel and clash in political and social views on the terror surrounding them.
 In many ways, this tension and exploration of human behaviour plays to the disaster movie genre.
 As those trapped desperately seek escape from the world collapsing outside their front door.